Our Products

 Please do not use our handmade products in the oven, as they are very delicate.

-Products made with gold or silver should not be used in microwave ovens or ovens,as sparks may fly off and cause the surface to become dirty or damaged.
+Products made with gold or silver should not be used in microwave ovens or ovens, as sparks may fly off and dirty or damage the surface.

 -